Conditions Inflammation of the epiglottis (epiglottitis)

 How can epiglottitis be prevented?

-Inflammation of the epiglottis can be prevented by vaccination against the pathogenic bacterium Haemophilus influenzae type b (Hib).
+Vaccination against the pathogenic bacterium Haemophilus influenzae type b (Hib) prevents it from causing inflammation of the epiglottis.
 The Standing Committee on Vaccination in Germany (Ständige Impfkommission, STIKO) recommends the Hib vaccine for children up to the age of 4.

 The video below explains how a vaccination works.